-Deadpool & Wolverine Bromance?
+‘Deadpool’ & Wolverine Bromance?
 Ryan Reynolds And Hugh Jackman Troll Each Other

 — Hugh Jackman (@RealHughJackman) March 5, 2017

-In the photo on Twitter posted a few days ago, Jackman thanked Beijing for providing him with such a wonderful stay.
+In the photo on Twitter posted a few days ago, Jackman thanks Beijing for providing him with such a wonderful stay.
 The next day, almost 24-hours after Hugh originally posted the picture, Ryan Reynolds just couldn’t help but reply to it.

 Pretty sure those are protesters. https://t.co/URNGDCg0cO